josgilmo/XString/README.md

 # XStrings

+XString it's a port in PHP of the Go library [XStrings](https://github.com/huandu/xstrings).
+It was started as a documetation for my book about testing in PHP (in Spanish) but my intention it's to keep working on this repository and enrich the strings manipulation in PHP.

+In the beginning of this package we are not using the semver nomenclature, so not use it in your proyect for now.

+Pull request and ideas are welcome.

 | Function | Friends | # |
 | -------- | ------- | --- |
 | [Center] | `str.center` in Python; `String#center` in Ruby |  |